Research Article

 Open Access

-The Relationship between Community Social Life and Food Security of the People in Adjumani: A Case Study of Ciforo Sub County
+The Relationship Between Community Social Life and Food Security of the People in Adjumani: A Case Study of Ciforo sub County

 Mamawi Ambayo Godfrey,